Article 1

 Dismissal Procedure

-The Managing Board and Editorial Board members may propose dismissal of an Editorial Board member or the Editor-in-Chief if inactivity hinders the development of the journal or disrupts the work of the Editorial Board to the detriment of the journal’s success.
+The Managing Board and Editorial Board members may propose dismissal of a Board member or the Editor-in-Chief if inactivity or obstruction harms the journal’s development.
+The decision is made at a convened Editorial Board meeting.

 Article 14